-- You stay in situations and relationships that don’t fulfill you: When we choose to stay in situations and relationships that don’t fulfill us, we not only waste our time but we also drain our spirit.
+1. You stay in situations and relationships that don’t fulfill you: When we choose to stay in situations and relationships that don’t fulfill us, we not only waste our time but we also drain our spirit.
 This occurs because we choose to ignore the fact that we aren’t aligned with our values, and we tolerate behaviors that do not honor our truth.
 There are many people who allow fear of change to control them, and trap themselves in the process.
 They believe that they are victims of their circumstances and they find it easier to complain about their situation rather than change it so that they move away from the toxicity.

-- You don’t speak up for yourself: Every time you fail to defend yourself and fight for your rights in the face of unfairness and injustice, you give away your power.
+2. You don’t speak up for yourself: Every time you fail to defend yourself and fight for your rights in the face of unfairness and injustice, you give away your power.
 A person with a strong sense of self-worth will never allow someone to say disrespectful or mean things to them, and will be quick to either build healthy boundaries or to cut these people out of their life altogether.
 You won’t feel the urge to please, perfect, pretend or prove yourself if you aren’t needy for approval and validation.
 You’ll be brave enough to confront others about the things that bother you and stand up for what you think is right.

-- You’re unwilling to forgive and forget: Buddha said that holding onto anger is like drinking poison and expecting the other person to die.
+3. You’re unwilling to forgive and forget: Buddha said that holding onto anger is like drinking poison and expecting the other person to die.
 I think this perfectly sums up the effect of holding onto anger and grudges.
 I’m not saying that we should ignore or minimize hurt feelings – it’s important that we acknowledge and process our pain in a healthy way – but a big part of our healing does involve forgiveness.
 This doesn’t right the wrong done by the people who hurt us – it simply liberates us from the pain.
 Forgiveness is like a spiritual detox that allows us to move on from past disappointments.

-- You sacrifice too much for others: Relationships offer us a chance to share our love and be of service to another being.
+4. You sacrifice too much for others: Relationships offer us a chance to share our love and be of service to another being.
 Displaying generosity is an honorable and noble way of living, as long as we don’t get drained out in the process.
 We have to be careful about not adopting the role of a martyr and sacrificing ourselves at the expense of what we need to feel whole and nurtured.
 It’s important to place limitations on how much we’re willing to give of ourselves, and have the discernment to recognize when we’re overstretched and being taken advantage of.
 If you’re always trying to rescue others and be their savior, you’ll feel run down and experience a significant loss of energy, which could have been put to better use.

-- You wait around for things to happen: When fear is the driving force, you tend to wait around, wishing for things to happen, instead of taking action.
+5. You wait around for things to happen: When fear is the driving force, you tend to wait around, wishing for things to happen, instead of taking action.
 Not doing anything to change your circumstances and assuming a passive stance in life creates a sense of powerlessness.
 We have to develop the drive and confidence to take the initiative to make things happen.
 We have to overcome the inertia that comes from fear and become proactive about pursuing whatever excites us and brings meaning into our lives.
-Eliminate those “if’s” and “buts” and step into your power and create a life that deeply fulfills you!
+Eliminate those ‘if’s’ and ‘buts’ and step into your power and create a life that deeply fulfills you!

 Deep down, all of us want to feel powerful.
-We’re intuitively aware of the power within us to create our desired reality.
-But it is up to us to decide whether we will reclaim our power and use it to become a source of inspiration and love in the world.
+We’re intuitively aware of the power we have to create our desired reality.
+But it is up to us to decide whether or not we’ll reclaim our power and use it to become a source of inspiration and love in the world.

 “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness, that most frightens us.”